-- If they want to complete another worksheet straight away – get them to try a worksheet on a different topic while they wait for the tutor solutions to come through.
+- If they want to complete another worksheet straight away – get them to try a worksheet on a different topic while they wait for the teacher solutions to come through.

 - Once the teacher solutions/corrections are uploaded (usually within 24 hours) have your child work through them.
-If they need further support, they can contact their Tabtor tutor or ask for further help during the regular conference.
+If they need further support, they can contact their Thinkster coach or ask for further help during the regular conference.

 Bonus Tip: Some students keep a notebook where they copy corrections and solutions to tricky questions.